Monaco

 The Cathedral Notre-Dame-Immaculée

 The cathedral is also located on the rock in Monaco-Ville and was built in 1875 in the Roman-Byzantine style.
 A 600-year-old church had previously been demolished on the same site.
 There are two exceptional organs in the cathedral.
-Impressive church concerts are played on the large organ.
+Musicians play impressive church concerts on the large organ.

 Sunday mass takes place at 10 am and is accompanied by the Monaco Boys’ Choir from June to September.
 Outside the services, there is free access to the church from 9 am to 6 pm.
 Attention.
 Clothing should be appropriate (shoulders covered, shorts and miniskirts are not allowed).